codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 The background image is from [https://opengameart.org/content/background-3](https://opengameart.org/content/background-3)

-The font "Oswald" is from [https://fonts.google.com/specimen/Oswald?query=m#standard-styles](https://fonts.google.com/specimen/Oswald?query=m#standard-styles)
+The font "ShortBaby" is from [https://www.fontspace.com/short-baby-font-f34907](https://www.fontspace.com/short-baby-font-f34907)

 The logo is from Code Capsules.